 Revitalise your Gut, Revitalise your Skin

 Hello you beautious thing you!
-Oh you are so nearly there!
+You are so nearly there!
 If your inner glow was a cat, it would be purring right now.

 So far you have been gently healing, nourishing and cleansing yourself inside and out.
-That’s a lot of work but I have no doubt that you are already seeing and feeling the benefits.
+That’s a lot of work so I have no doubt that you are already seeing and feeling the benefits!

 The microbiome has become of great interest to scientific communities over the last year, but what is it and why is it important for our glow?

-The vast collection of microbes that live in us and on us contain genetic material that outnumbers our own by 100 to 1.
-These microbe communities, which make up your unique microbiome, are constantly in flux due to changes in your individual health statuses, the environment, and everything you put in your mouths or on your skin.
+The vast collection of microbes that live in us and on us contain genetic material that are estimated to outnumber our own by 100 to 1.
+These microbe communities, which make up your unique microbiome, are constantly in flux due to changes in your individual health status, the environment, and everything you put in your mouth or on your skin.

 There’s a lot we don’t yet know about these communities but we do know that many are responsible for improving our immunity and mental health, for switching certain genes off or on, for cultivating a beautifully functioning digestive system and for supporting clear and healthy skin.